The University of Derby Honorary Awards Committee

 - Chair of the University Conferments Committee and Deputy Vice-Chancellor: Professor Philip Plowden

 - Director University Strategic Partnerships Unit: Dr Peter Dewhurst

-The quorum for meetings is seven members including at least three independent members of Governing Council.
+The quorum for meetings is seven members including at least three members of Governing Council.

 Reporting back to Governing Council and Academic Board

 Once a written indication of acceptance of their awards by the honorands has been received, the Secretary shall report the names of the honorands and the titles of their awards to the next available meeting of the Governing Council and Academic Board.